lgragert/sequence-alignment/installation_guide_windows.md

 #### Windows Subsystem for Linux (WSL2) Install - Alternative to Cygwin that installs Linux distribution on your PC:

+This will only be an option for users who have updated to the very latest version of Windows 10.

 https://docs.microsoft.com/en-us/windows/wsl/install-win10

 Install Windows Subsystem for Linux using Powershell :